Skip to main content

 Animals from an Infested Premises will not be allowed entry into Michigan under any circumstances, until the premises has been released from quarantine.

-• The CVI must note the zone of origin (i.e., Infested Zone or Adjacent Surveillance Zone) and include the following NWS statement: "All animals were inspected and found free of evidence of NWS infestation".
+• The CVI must note the zone of origin (i.e., Infested Zone or Adjacent Surveillance Zone) and include the following NWS statement: "All animals were inspected and found free of evidence of NWS infestation."

-• The completed CVI must be sent electronically to MDARD-NWS-Permit@Michigan.gov within 48 hours prior to movement to receive an approval permit from MDARD.
+• The completed CVI must be sent electronically to MDARD-NWS-Permit@Michigan.gov at least 48 hours prior to movement to receive an approval permit from MDARD.
 Note: The permit email box will be monitored Monday-Friday, excluding state holidays, from 8 a.m. to 5 p.m.
 ET.
 Please allow one business day (Monday-Friday, excluding state holidays, from 8 a.m. to 5 p.m., ET) for the permit to be processed.

 • Animals cannot be brought into Michigan until the requestor receives an MDARD approval permit.